DerekMarcinyshyn/wp-sharrre/README.md

 #Description

-WP Sharrre is a jQuery plugin that allows you to create nice widgets sharing for Facebook, Twitter, Google Plus and more.
+WP Sharrre is a WordPress plugin based on a jQuery plugin that allows you to create nice widgets sharing for Facebook, Twitter, Google Plus and more.
 More information on [Sharrre](http://sharrre.com/).

 # Features